๐ŸชบEnvironmental Biology

 Why This Matters

-Invasive species represent one of the most powerful case studies for understanding ecological disruption and human-environment interactions—two themes that appear repeatedly on environmental science exams.
-When you study these organisms, you're really learning about competitive exclusion, trophic cascades, niche exploitation, and unintended consequences of human activity.
-Each species on this list demonstrates a specific mechanism by which non-native organisms destabilize ecosystems, from outcompeting natives for resources to fundamentally altering habitat structure.
+Invasive species are one of the best case studies for understanding ecological disruption and human-environment interactions, two themes that come up constantly in environmental science.
+Studying these organisms is really about learning competitive exclusion, trophic cascades, niche exploitation, and the unintended consequences of human activity.

 Aggressive Plant Competitors

 These species succeed by physically dominating space and resources, using rapid growth rates to outcompete native vegetation.
-The key mechanism is competitive exclusion through resource monopolization—they grow faster, spread wider, and block access to sunlight, water, or nutrients.
+The key mechanism is competitive exclusion through resource monopolization: they grow faster, spread wider, and block access to sunlight, water, or nutrients.

 Kudzu (Pueraria montana)